gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - IAM credentials should never be shared
 - **Never** write IAM credentials in code
 - Never use the root account except for initial setup
-- Security is important..
+- Security is important!
 AWS can cost a lot of money if you or someone else misuses it